ringlej/ptxdist/doc/ref_manual.rst

 it also accepts user and group IDs which are common in all filesystems Linux supports.
 These IDs can be given as numerical values and as text strings.
-In the case text strings are given PTXdist converts them into the coresponding numerical value based on the BSP local files :file:`passwd` and :file:`group`.
+In the case text strings are given PTXdist converts them into the corresponding numerical value based on the BSP local files :file:`passwd` and :file:`group`.
 If more than one file with these names are present in the BSP PTXdist follows its regular rules which one it prefers.